 How to get it: Try searching the name, or you can use this Apple Link, or this Android Link.

 There are many more apps you can peruse, including some pretty decent dictionaries and translator apps.
 But any of the ones on this list would be a good starting point as well.

 Why websites?
 Websites have practically unlimited information, and they’re easy to search.
 So they’re great as references.
 Some of them are useful for practicing, as well.

 Here are a few good ones I’ve found:

-- The Spanish Experiment – Includes lessons on grammar or other topics.
-Good overall, but not as comprehensive as the first entry on this list.
-Includes audio pronunciation for some of the words and phrases.
+Includes lessons on grammar and other topics.
+Good overall, but not as comprehensive as the first site.
+Also has audio pronunciation in some parts.

-- Let’s Go Spanish (Blog) – This blog delves a little deeper into some nuances of the Spanish language, such as sentence structures or idiomatic phrases.
-Useful if you know a little bit and want to wrap your head around the “why’s” and “how’s” a little more.
+Hasn’t been updated in a while, but this blog delves a little deeper into some nuances of the Spanish language, such as sentence structures or idioms.
+Useful if you know a little bit and want to wrap your head around the way things work a little more.

 - Utilize all your senses while studying and practicing.

 - Get out of your comfort zone–don’t be afraid to mess up.